Test Optional Colleges: Everything You Need to Know

 How to Plan Your Application Strategy

-If you are targeting test optional colleges, do not assume this means you can skip testing altogether.
+If you are targeting test-optional colleges, do not assume this means you can skip testing altogether.
 Some schools on your list may still require scores.
-Plan to take at least one standardized test so that you have the option to submit.
+Plan to take at least one standardized test so you can submit.
 If your results are strong, use them.
 If not, focus on building the other pieces of your application—challenging courses, strong essays, leadership in extracurriculars, and compelling recommendations.

 Remember, test scores are just one piece of the puzzle.
 Your overall academic record, intellectual curiosity, and character will matter just as much, if not more.